Glycemic Index Foods

 The glycemic index measures the effect that food has on blood sugar levels.
 In essence, the index is "a rating system of how fast a food item can raise your blood sugar," says Angela Ginn-Meadow, a registered dietitian in Baltimore and a spokeswoman for the Academy of Nutrition and Dietetics.

 Doctors calculate a food's glycemic index by measuring the rise in your blood sugar level two hours after eating it.
-The food is then ranked on a scale from zero to 100.
+The food is then ranked on a scale from 0 to 100.
 The top measure, 100, reflects the rise in blood sugar following consumption of pure glucose.

 The glycemic index of your meals can affect your health.
 Consistently high blood sugar levels can cause type 2 diabetes.
 Food with a high glycemic index also has been linked to cardiovascular disease and obesity.